Table of Contents

 For example, the molecules of organic dye or pollutants can possibly be removed effectively from water by the method of adsorption onto particulate activated charcoal.
 This is because of the coal’s high surface area.
 This property and process are widely used for water purification and all kinds of oral treatments.

-Molecules in the bulk of liquid can interact via attractive forces with a large number of nearest neighbours than those at the surface.
+Molecules in the bulk of liquid can interact via attractive forces with many nearest neighbours than those at the surface.
 The molecules at the surface must have higher energy than those in bulk as they are partially freed from bonding with neighbouring molecules.

 Work must be done to take fully interacting molecules from the bulk of liquid to create any new surface.
 This gives rise to surface energy or tension of a liquid and hence stronger the molecular force between liquid molecules the greater will be the work done.